feathersjs/feathers/index.md

 </html>
 ```

 After restarting, going directly to [localhost:3000](http://localhost:3000) with the console open will show what is happening on the HTML page.
 You can also see the newly created Todo at the REST endpoint [localhost:3000/todos](http://localhost:3000/todos).
-With the page open, reating a new  Todo via the REST API, for example
+With the page open, creating a new  Todo via the REST API, for example

 <blockquote><pre>curl 'http://localhost:3000/todos/' -H 'Content-Type: application/json' --data-binary '{ "text": "Do something" }'</pre></blockquote>